hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 # that uses the widely accepted international X.509 public key infrastructure (PKI) standard
 # to verify that a public key belongs to
 # the user, computer or service identity contained within the certificate
-# 3. Sign your CSR with minikube CA
 openssl x509 -req \
   -in ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.csr \
   -out ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.crt \